The Victoria Falls is one of Zambia’s highlights for any visitor.

 The flow, and hence the spray, is greatest just after the end of the rainy season – around March or April, depending upon the rains.
 It then decreases gradually until about December, when the rains in western Zambia will start to replenish the river.
 During low water, a light raincoat (available for rent on site) is very useful for wandering between the viewpoints on the Zimbabwean side, though it’s not necessary in Zambia.
 However, in high water a raincoat is largely ineffective as the spray blows all around and soaks you in seconds.

-For a special occasion, how about a champagne breakfast or afternoon tea on Livingstone Island (which is literally just above the Falls)?
-Or perhaps a ride back in time on a restored steam train, complete with a five-course dinner?
+For special occasions, numerous spas offer luxury treatments, or how about a champagne breakfast or afternoon tea on Livingstone Island, literally just above the Falls?
+For those looking for something a bit different, a journey on a restored steam train offers a ride back in time through Zambia’s railway history, complete with sundowners and a five-course dinner.

 Some activities can be arranged when you arrive; others are best organised by us before you get there.
 Call our team to discuss the many options available.